|

-GRASS Programmer's Manual
+GRASS GIS 7 Programmer's Manual 7.9.dev(2021)-e5379bbd7

-by GRASS Development Team (http://grass.osgeo.org)
+by GRASS Development Team (https://grass.osgeo.org)

 This chapter is divided as follows:

 The GIS Library is the primary programming library provided with the GRASS system.
-Programs must use this libary to access the GIS database.
+Programs must use this library to access the GIS database.
 It contains the routines which locate, create, open, rename, and remove GRASS database files.
 It contains the routines which read and write raster files.
 It contains routines which interface the user to the database, including prompting the user, listing available files, validating user access, etc. It also has some general purpose routines (string manipulation, user information, etc.) which are not tied directly to database processing.

 It is assumed that the reader has read File structure of GRASS Location for a general description of GRASS databases, Raster_File_Processing for details about raster map layers in GRASS, and Region_and_Mask (???) which discusses regions and masks.
 The routines in the GIS Library are presented in functional groupings, rather than in alphabetical order.
 The order of presentation will, it is hoped, provide a better understanding of how the library is to be used, as well as show the interrelationships among the various routines.
 Note that a good way to understand how to use these routines is to look at the source code for GRASS modules which use them.
 Most routines in this library require that the header file grass/gis.h be included in any code using these routines.
 Therefore, programmers should always include this file when writing code using routines from this library: